 Mindfulness has gained immense popularity in recent years as a powerful tool for improving mental well-being, reducing stress, and enhancing overall life satisfaction.
-But mindfulness is not just a trendy buzzword—it has deep roots in ancient practices that have evolved over millennia and offer profound benefits backed by science.
+But mindfulness is not just a trendy buzzword—it has deep roots in the yogic perennial wisdom that has evolved over millennia and offer profound benefits now backed by science.
 In this article, we will explore what mindfulness is, where it originated, why it is beneficial, various mindfulness techniques, and an exercise for beginners to practice at home.

 What Is Mindfulness?

 Mindfulness practices are fundamentally about cultivating awareness.
-They require being fully present in the moment––maintaining awareness of breath, thoughts, emotions, feelings, sensations, and surroundings without judgment.
-It involves shifting focus away from distractions (including past or future thoughts) and cultivating a state of calm, deliberate attention and intention.
-The goal is to foster clarity, balance, and deep engagement with life rather than being caught up in autopilot thinking or overwhelmed by stress.
+They require being fully present in the moment—maintaining awareness of breath, thoughts, emotions, feelings, sensations, and surroundings without judgment.
+It involves shifting focus away from distractions (including past or future thoughts) and cultivating a state of calm, deliberate attention, and intention.
+The goal is to foster clarity, balance, and deep engagement with life rather than being caught up in autopilot thinking or overwhelmed by worries.

 In essence, mindfulness practices are a way to train and strengthen your ability to be aware of and centered in the present moment (as opposed to past/depression and future/anxiety mental images), leading to greater self-understanding and a healthier more mindful approach to daily life.